Austin-East has too much offense for injury-riddled Highlanders

-HUNTSVILLE — A key moment in Friday’s Region 2-3A showdown here came early in the fourth quarter.
+HUNTSVILLE — A key moment in Friday’s Region 2-3A showdown here came early in the second quarter.

 Scott High had spotted Austin-East a 20-0 first quarter lead.
 But the Highlanders had bounced back to score in the opening minute of the second quarter, when Alex Rector and Mason Owens connected for a 25-yard touchdown through the air.
 Then, Scott’s defense stiffened its back.